 The overall pregnancy rate with superovulation (production of more than one egg) and IUI is 10-20%, with a multiple pregnancy rate of 20-30%.
 This rate may appear low but is considerably higher than if the couple continued on their own.
 Your physician will discuss your individual situation and help you to understand your chances for success and treatment options.
 For couples with infertility, the pregnancy rate with IUI without medication is not higher than simply timing intercourse, so medication will traditionally be recommended.

 Superovulation, or Controlled Ovarian Hyperstimulation (COH), combined with IUI has been demonstrated to be an effective method of treatment for couples where less invasive therapies have not been successful in achieving a pregnancy.
 The goal of superovulation is to increase both the number of eggs released (3-4 per cycle) to help offset the normal age-related decline in egg quality, that all patients experience to a certain degree.
 Multiple eggs are generated with the administration of follicle-stimulating hormone (FSH), which is the same hormone that the woman’s brain naturally produces to make eggs.
 Given the potential for the production of an excessive number of eggs, patients doing this treatment require close supervision through a fertility centre, to monitor ovarian follicle (contain the eggs) numbers and estradiol levels.
-Once the follicles have reached the optimum size (18-20 mm), an injection of a hormone called hCG to cause or “trigger” ovulation.
+Once the follicles have reached the optimum size (18-20 mm), an injection of a hormone called hCG is given to cause or “trigger” ovulation.
 HCG is in fact the pregnancy hormone but very similar to the hormone that is naturally released from the brain to cause ovulation.
 Intrauterine inseminations are typically performed 24 to 36 hours later.
 HCG is the pregnancy hormone, but structurally very similar to the hormone that causes ovulation naturally, luteinizing hormone (LH).
 IUI is always recommended when doing superovulation as this has been shown to optimize the likelihood of conception.